This post is a result of a parent question about the expectation of improvements for their child.

 If you expect improvements from a child, you might get it.
 If you don’t expect improvements, you are guaranteed to never get it.

-There are lots of great ideas on the Perkins School for the Blind website under resources and in Paths to Literacy website.
-Little Bear Sees is also a great resource.
+There are lots of great ideas on the Perkins School for the Blind CVI NOW website.

 The school year will begin with the children arriving on Monday.
-We have worked hard this summer to get ready for the new school environment to ensure the best environmental and learning supports to meet Kevin’s visual needs as assessed on the Christine Roman-Lantzy CVI Range (2007).
+We have worked hard this summer to get ready for the new school environment to ensure the best environmental and learning supports to meet Kevin’s visual needs.

 I am so thrilled to be working with a new teacher who already excited to embrace the student with CVI in her classroom.
 This child has the added learning profile of a child with deafblindness.
 Even with CVI, vision is his primary way to assess learning.